About John Fyfe

 John was born in 1942.
-Over the years, John has been the senior partner in a firm of chartered architects, director of a leisure consultancy company, director of a swimming club, an expert witness in buildings-related litigation cases, author of advisory text for facilities and curriculum for physical education in Scotland and a Western Equestrian Society approved riding instructor.
+Over the years, he has been the senior partner in a firm of chartered architects, director of a leisure consultancy company, director of a swimming club, an expert witness in buildings-related litigation cases, author of advisory text for facilities and curriculum for physical education in Scotland and a Western Equestrian Society approved riding instructor.

 His hobbies have included golf, dinghy racing, gardening and plant rearing, poultry breeding, bee keeping, photography, art, yoga, horse riding, driving fast cars, teaching, woodworking and, in recent years, archery and making crowned and crested custom wooden arrows for sale to discerning archers.

 Having studied the techniques of renowned American and European Western riders and trainers, their ways, attitudes and skills, John eventually zoned in on the physical language they all used to communicate with their horses.